Limsande/eco2018-textsnake/README.md

-  -h, --help            show this help message and exit -y, --yes             Assume answer "yes" for all questions --dry-run             Only simulate the process, don't actually touch anything --vis                 Create visualization of selection in ./vis -r INT, --random-seed INT
+  -h, --help            show this help message and exit -y, --yes             Assume answer "yes" for all questions --dry-run             Only simulate the process, don't actually touch anything --vis                 Create visualization of selection in ./vis (requires matplotlib) -r INT, --random-seed INT
                         Seed for the random number generator